What are the basics of a good house rabbit diet?

 - decrease pellets to 1/2 cup per 6 lbs. body weight

-- increase daily vegetables gradually
+- increase daily vegetables gradually; make sure your rabbit can tolerate

 - fruit daily ration no more than 1 oz. to 2 oz. per 6 lbs. body weight (because of calories)